metrorailings/OwlBlog/content/posts/week-15-quick-insights.md

 Nobody on the Bills defensive line really standing out, though Shaq Lawson looks to have potential.

 McDermott loves checking out pre-snap formations and then taking timeouts, if only to gain even more intel on the opponent.

+***

+## Vikings @ Chargers

+Danielle Hunter is truly an elite defensive linemen.
+I still need time to assess whether Linval Joseph or Everson Griffen belong in the same club though.
+Next week's match against the division leader Packers will be instructive in this regard.

+The Vikings on offense thrive off the rushing threat posed by Dalvin Cook.
+Lots of 12-personnel alignments to draw opposing defenders towards the line of scrimmage.
+I suspect a simple box count more often than not determines whether Kirk Cousins rolls out for play-action or hands the ball off to Dalvin Cook so he can work his way north.

+The true test for Kirk Cousins comes when Dalvin Cook cannot be counted on anymore due to injury.
+I wonder how he holds up.
+More research is needed here.

+***

+## Colts @ Saints

+Once again the Saints letting up yardage on intermediate and deep crossers.

+##